Strengthening Communities Through Awareness and Advocacy for Early Detection

 Shannon was denied a $100 mammogram between the ages of 35-42; instead approximately

+$110 798 was spent on treating her for Stage III breast cancer.
 She found her cancer when she was 42 and it wasn't a lump.

 We acknowledge that Breast Screening Advocates Manitoba serves on the traditional territories of Treaties 1 through 5, which include the lands of the Anishinaabe, Cree, Oji-Cree, Dakota, and Dene peoples, Inuit and the Métis Nation.
 We honour the treaties made on these territories and are dedicated to fostering respectful relationships and working toward reconciliation.
 We are committed to ensuring that these communities are well-served with knowledge and support about breast cancer screening.